Chapter 10: The Artist

 *Crack*

 What was that?
 His eyes jolt open.
 He hears, sees and feels nothing around him.
 He presses his back against the cave wall.
-It felt like the ground had moved and broke apart as he scans the earth.
+It felt like the ground had moved and broken apart so he scans the earth.
 His eyes land on a crack that has formed through the soil.

 A hand rises from the formed crack…